MITHaystack/digital_rf/RELEASING.rst

   * Merge and remove files in the 'news' directory to update the changelog
   * Run the Python test suite in a Docker container

 From there, make a pull request to the upstream Digital RF repository and merge it if all checks pass.
 Create a release on the main branch with a tag equal to the version number.
-This will result in the wheel build CI running and adding artifacts to the release and PyPI.
+This will result in a tarball being added to the release and the wheel build CI running and uploading artifacts to PyPI.